nabil828/comp4537-f22/Tutorials/Error-Handling/Express Error-Handling/readme.md

 app.get('/', (req, res, next) => {
   setTimeout(() => {
     try {
-      throw new Error('BROKEN')     // This will crash the server
+      throw new Error('BROKEN')     // This will not crash the server res.send('Hello World');
-      // Express will not catch this on its own.
-      // Client won't be able to send subsequent requests! res.send('Hello World');
     } catch (error) {
       next(error)